Early stages of collective cell invasion: Biomechanics: Dynamics of Cells on a Substrate: Durotaxis

-Durotaxis is modeled as in Ref.~\cite{vanOers}.
 We solve the Navier equations for isotropic linear elasticity using the finite element method (FEM) as follows:

-Here $\mathbf{K}$ is the stiffness matrix, $\mathbf{u}$ the displacement vector at each node, and $\mathbf{f}$ the force vector.
-The force $\mathbf{f}_i$ at node $i$ is the tension per unit length, $\mu$, multiplied by the sum of distances $\mathbf{d}_{ij} = \mathbf{n}_j - \mathbf{n}_i$ between node $i$ and its neighboring nodes $j$, where $\mathbf{n}_i$ and $\mathbf{n}_j$ are their respective positions.
+The FEM represents the substrate as a lattice of finite elements $e$, each corresponding to a square pixel of the CPM having four nodes.
+In Eq.~\eqref{eq1}, $\mathbf{K}$ is the stiffness matrix, $\mathbf{u}$ the displacement vector, and $\mathbf{f}$ the force vector.
+The vector $\mathbf{u}= (u_{x_1},u_{y_1},\ldots,u_{x_n},u_{y_n})^T$ contains the displacements of all nodes, which are the unknowns that the FEM calculates based on the traction forces $\mathbf{f}$ exerted by the cells onto the material.
+Force $\mathbf{f}_i$ at node $i$ (with position $\mathbf{n}_i$) is the tension per unit length, $\mu$, multiplied by the sum of distances $\mathbf{d}_{ij}$ between node $i$ and all other nodes nodes $j$ at $\mathbf{n}_j$ within the same cell.
 The force $\mathbf{f}_i$ mimics the cell-shape dependent contractile forces exerted by the cells onto the ECM, it does not derive from a potential energy, and it gives experimentally plausible predictions for fibroblasts, endothelial cells, and keratocytes \cite{lem10}.

 In the present CPM, the pixels $\mathbf{x}$ of a square grid (or in a cube in 3D) have labels identifying them as part of a cell or the ECM.
-After a random pixel change $\mathbf{x}\to \mathbf{x'}$, the CPM uses the Metropolis algorithm to update an energy $H$ defined on the pixels.
+After a random pixel change in which the label of the source $\mathbf{x}$ is copied to the target $\mathbf{x'}$, the CPM uses the Metropolis algorithm to update an energy $H$ defined on the pixels.
 The energy comprises a term enforcing cell volume, a contact term modeling cell-cell and cell-substrate adhesion and a term monitoring changes in strain.
 The probability of accepting a change $\Delta H$ in energy is 1 if $\Delta H<0$ and $e^{-\Delta H/T}$ otherwise:

 where the temperature parameter $T > 0$ controls the intrinsic cell motility.
 The change in energy (Hamiltonian) is